Ibn Battuta Mall

-The Ibn Battuta Mall is a shopping mall on the Sheikh Zayed Road in Dubai, UAE, close to Interchange 6 for Jabal Ali 1 in southwest Dubai.
-It opened in 2005 and contains more than 300 stores.
-It is named after Ibn Battuta, a 14th-century Maghrebi traveller, explorer and scholar.
-The mall is divided with 6 courts which is China, India, Persia, Egypt, Tunisia, and Andalusia.
+The Ibn Battuta Mall is a shopping mall on the Sheikh Zayed Road in Dubai, UAE, close to Interchange 6 for Jabal Ali 1 in southwest Dubai. opened in 2005, it contains more than 300 stores.
+It is named after Ibn Battuta, the 14th-century Maghrebi traveller, explorer and scholar.
+The mall consists of 6 courts which are China, India, Persia, Egypt, Tunisia, and Andalusia.